Q-Future/Visual-Question-Answering-for-Video-Quality-Assessment/README.md

 Official code and dataset for VQA² series models and dataset
 ## Release News
 - **[2024/12/20] We have replaced or fixed some code files in VQA_main to ensure the training process is reproducible.
 Now the training process can be implemented as long as your environment configuration strictly follows our guidelines！
-- **[2025/1/31] We will release the refined code and more detailed dataset soon, making sure that the results in the paper are reproducible.
+- **[2025/1/31] We have released the refined code and more detailed dataset soon, making sure that the results in the paper are reproducible.
-- **[2025/3/22] New outlook of our project!
-A major release is coming soon!
+- **[2025/5/4] We have updated the video training pipeline for our model on Qwen2.5-VL, which is 4× memory efficient compared to llava-ov.
+Refer to https://github.com/2U1/Qwen2-VL-Finetune for environment setup.
+- **[2025/5/4] We have updated a new version of enhanced VQA²-Assistant (llava-ov) with better output style and benchmark performance.